douglaswlee/douglaswlee.github.io/2018-10-02-Reddit Gradschool.md

 ![alt text](../assets/img/tSNE_GradSchool.png)

 We can see that documents with similar maximally-weighted topic matter tend to be to close to one another as a result of the t-SNE output.
 Topics pertaining to the admissions process before applications are sent out (GRE, Grades, Letter of Recommendation) seem to cluster together, with the same being true for topics focused on the post-application submission process (Interview, Offer, the two Admissions topics).
-I don't quite know what to make of the centrality (if you will) of the Research topic, but on the other hand it is a rather critical element to the decision to attend grad school.
+I don't quite know what to make of the centrality of the Research topic, but on the other hand it is a rather critical element to the decision to attend grad school.

+## OK, but what about "Useful Feedback"